skrzynskik/uj-igk-p3d/README.md

+brew install make gcc cmake (macos)

+repo contains a lot of opengl gibberish, at some point might useful (probably not). i'd use clion if i were you.

 # A 3D graphics programming project.

 This repository contains the "Hello World!" equivalent for OpenGL C++ programming.
 This will be the starting point for your assignments.